cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 **I:** We just need a safe cocktail.
 Very safe.

-**E:** Let's make non-alcohol cocktail for people who prefer not to do risk.
+**E:** Let's make a non-alcoholic cocktail for people who prefer not to do risk.

 Ingredients:

 ```
-- Strawberry 4 pcs
+- 4 pcs  Strawberry
-- Grapefruit juice 100 ml
+- 100 mL Grapefruit Juice
-- Strawberry syrup 30 ml
+- 30 mL Strawberry Syrup
 ```

 TODO:

 ```
-- Press the berries in a shaker
+- Squash berries in a shaker
-- Add juice and syrup
+- Pour Grapefruit Juice and Strawberry Syrup
-- Shake and put drink into a glass
+- Thoroughly shake and pour into a glass
-- Decorate with a strawberry
+- Garnish with a strawberry
 ```

 ![SSL/SSH](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/ssl_1.jpg "SSL/SSH")

 ### SWIFT shot

-**I:** SWIFT is a programming language form Apple.
-Bluepint and apple are my associasions.
+**I:** SWIFT is a programming language from Apple.
+My associations are a blueprint and an apple.

-**E:** Fine.
+**E:**All right.
 Let's make it!

 Ingredients:

 ```
-- Fresh basil 8-9 leaves
+- 8-9 leaves Fresh Basil
-- Apple juice 60 ml
+- 60 mL Apple Juice
-- Blue curacao liqueur 15 ml
+- 15 mL Blue Curacao Liqueur
-- Honey 20 ml
+- 20 mL Honey
-- Gin 40 ml
+- 40 mL Gin
 ```

 TODO:

 ```
-- Press the basil leaves in a shaker
+- Crush basil leaves in a shaker
-- Put all the ingredients
+- Shake all the ingredients
-- Add some ice and shake as long as possible
+- Add ice and shake thoroughly
 - Strain in shots
 ```